This guide has been created to assist CCSSAs in the performance of audits. Any concerns or questions may be directed to info@cryptoconsortium.org.

 The listing fee, paid by the audited system’s entity to the CCSSA, is based on Table 1.

-The CCSSA is responsible for ensuring that all agreements include a confidentiality clause in compliance with requirements of the jurisdiction the audit is being performed in.
+The CCSSA is responsible for ensuring that all agreements include a confidentiality clause in compliance with the requirements of the jurisdiction in which the audit is being performed.

 All CCSS audits cover a period of time prior to audit completion and will test the operating effectiveness of the control over this period of time.
 Audits are designed to be performed at least annually and cover the preceding 12 month period.